sunnykhatri/Login-with-Google-using-php/README.md

 For access google OAuth api we need to login into <a target="_blank" href="https://console.cloud.google.com">google developers console</a>.
 <ol>
-<li>Create new project from Project Dropdown menu or select existing project<li>
+<li>Create new project from Project Dropdown menu or select existing project</li>
 <li>From Dashboard click on “Enable Apis and services”.
-Search for Google+ Api and enable it for access.<li>
+Search for Google+ Api and enable it for access.</li>
 <li>n the sidbar, select Credentials then select OAuth consent screen tab.
   <ul>
     <li>Choose Email address which shown with developer info.</li>